The Best Italian Restaurants In Philadelphia

 Ralph's Italian Restaurant

-You’ll probably see a few tourists when you go to Ralph’s, but considering it’s one of the oldest Italian restaurants in the country (it opened in 1900) and one of the best in Philadelphia, what else can you expect?
+You’ll probably see a few tourists when you go to Ralph’s in South Philly, but considering it’s one of the oldest Italian restaurants in the country (it opened in 1900) and one of the best in Philadelphia, what else can you expect?
 As soon as you walk through the front door, you feel like you’re stepping back in time—the wood-trimmed walls are decorated with black and white photos of Italy, and the floors still have the original subway tiles.
-All the food comes in huge portions, from spaghetti in red gravy to shrimp scampi to one of the best veal parmesans in the city.
-And because all the portions are so huge, you can expect to leave with lunch for the next few days.
+All of the food comes in huge portions, from spaghetti in red gravy and shrimp scampi to one of the best veal parms in the city.
+And because all the portions are so big, you can expect to leave with lunch for the next day.

 Dante & Luigi's

 Open since 1899, this is Philadelphia’s oldest Italian restaurant.
-Between the white table cloths, chandeliers, black and white photos, and dining rooms in the converted townhouses, you’ll feel the old-school charm each time you come here.
-The South Philly spot uses that experience to whip up some top-notch pasta like gnocchi romano, fettuccini filetto with filet mignon and sun-dried tomatoes, and a baked lasagna that’s the best in town.
+It's overwhelminingly old school—think white table cloths and candlelight, chandeliers, black and white photos, and dining rooms throughout converted townhouses.
+The South Philly spot uses that century of experience to whip up top-notch pastas like the gnocchi romano, fettuccini filetto with filet mignon and sun-dried tomatoes, and a baked lasagna that’s the best in town.
 And even though the interiors look fancy with paintings on the wall that look like they belong at a museum, you can eat here without dropping some serious money—none of the entrees cost more than $30.

 Mr. Martino's Trattoria

 Murph’s is a dark, cash-only Irish pub in Fishtown with very good Italian food.
 It’s so good that people show up at 5pm on the dot to try and get one of the six tables in the back that are reserved for people ordering food.
 One guy cooks everything in a tiny basement kitchen, so the service can sometimes be a little slow.
-However, the pasta is worth waiting for, especially the lobster ravioli.
-A meal here probably won’t change your life as a lot of people insist it will, but you’ll certainly want to come back often for a plate of pasta.
+However, the pasta is worth waiting for—especially the lobster ravioli.
+A meal here probably won’t change your life (like a lot of people suggest), but you’ll certainly want to come back often for a plate of pasta.

 Villa Di Roma